Andrew Adonis: a one-man tuition fee Twitter storm

 Responses to his campaign have ranged from the supportive to the livid.
 But it already appears to be having some impact.
 While the CMA declined to interfere in placing costs, the university minister, Jo Johnson, has informed vice-chancellors they should justify high salaries via high-quality overall performance.

 It’s no longer that he’s quick Andrew of other things to do, Twitter man.
-As properly as his role in the Lords, he spends 3 days every week as chair of the National Infrastructure Commission, for which he earns – “whole transparency” – £85,000, the pro-rata fee (£142,000) of an everlasting secretary, similar to his desired profits for a vice-chancellor.
+As properly as his role in the Lords, he spends three days every week as chair of the National Infrastructure Commission, for which he earns – “whole transparency” – £85,000, the pro-rata fee (£142,000) of an everlasting secretary, similar to his desired profits for a vice-chancellor.

 Dear Lord Adonis, the summertime is for operating